GirlInPurple/datapacks/projects/Compiling_&_Contibuting.md

 To help keep consistency across files, use 4 tab spaces and uppercase keys, as shown in the example below:

 - The `group` option is completely optional, and is currently not used in Craftful
-- Do not add `nc_` to the beginning either, that is from an older version of the pack
+  - Do not add `nc_` or `craftless` to it either, they are from older versions of the pack

 ```json
 {